frederic-perez/AmE-dictionary/data/dictionary.md

 __noir__ _adj_ _A noir novel._
 __nom de guerre__
 __nomadic__
+__nomenclature__ _n_ /NOH-mun-klay-cher/ _Starting a new job or entering a new field of study means becoming familiar with the nomenclature._
 __nominalization__ _n_ The conversion of a word or phrase into a noun.
 __nomophobia__ _n_ (No Mobile Phobia) The anxiety some people feel when they cannot get a signal from a cellphone tower, run out of battery or forget to take their phone.
 __non sequitur__ _n_ :six: __1__ An inference or conclusion that does not follow from the premises or evidence. __2__ A statement that does not follow logically from what preceded it. :es: incongruencia